dmhendricks/woocommerce-order-progress/README.md

 ## Description

-This plugin adds a order status progress bar to the cutomer's order details page.
+A plugin for WooCommerce that displays an order progress bar on the customer's order details page.

+## Requirements

+Although this plugin may function with lesser versions, only recent versions of the following are actively tested and supported:

+* PHP: 5.6-7.1
+* WordPress: 3.8 or higher
+* WooCommerce: 3.0 or higher

 ## Installation